-Stats show that 51% of males passed their driving test during this period whilst only 44% of women did the same, bringing the UK average pass rate to 47%!
+Stats show that 51% of males passed their driving test during this period whilst only 44% of women did the same, bringing the UK average pass rate to a mere 47%!

-Digging a little deeper we found that Belvedere, London had the lowest pass rate for women with only 21% of those taking their test getting a licence.
-The Belvedere test centre had the overall lowest average pass rate with a mere 26% of everyone who took their test being passed.
-The lowest pass rate for men was 28.3% in Salford, Manchester.
+Digging a little deeper we found that Erith, London had the lowest pass rate for men with only 32% of those taking their test getting a licence - The lowest pass rate for women was 28% in Chadderton.

 The best drivers?
-Arguably women driver better in Alnwick as the test centre had a high pass rate of 86% but men drive better in Lampeter, Wales where their highest pass rate was 94%!
-Overall if you’re looking to edge your bets and give yourself the best chance then take your test in Ballater, Aberdeenshire, where their average pass rate is 91.7%!
+Arguably women drive better in Kingussie, Scotland as the test centre had a high pass rate of 75%.
+However, men drive better in Duns, Scotland where their highest pass rate was 89%!

 - Driving tests were compulsory from 1934

 - The UK’s first driving licence was issued to Mr R Beere in 1935